microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestorage-delete-containers.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Delete a [fileStorageContainer](../resources/filestoragecontainer.md).
-Deleting fileStorageContainers using this method will move the fileStorageContainers to the recycle bin instead of permanently deleting them.
+Deleting fileStorageContainers using this method moves the fileStorageContainers to the recycle bin instead of permanently deleting them.

 The application calling this API must have permissions to delete fileStorageContainers for the respective container type.